thepirat000/Audit.NET/src/Audit.NET.Redis/README.md

 Optional settings
 - `TimeToLive` specifies the Time To Live for the Redis Key.
 Default is no TTL.
+- `Database` specifies the database ID to use.
+Default is database 0.

 ### Redis Hash